bleonard252/dnotify/.github/README.md

 * **`Pro Tip:`** you can add `&` after the first command to use the same terminal!
 * **`Note:`** With `dnotify` tool in verbose mode, you'll get duplicate output.

+You can also build the binaries yourself by running `./build.sh`, they appear in `build/output/release`.

 ## Contribute

 If you're wondering how to contribute to the project, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)